 As podcasting popularity continues to rise for personal use, enterprise teams are taking notice and increasingly looking to utilize a corporate podcast for secure, corporate communications in an effort to better enable their employees, partners, and customers.
 However, since the vast majority of podcasting software is intended to deliver podcasts for public consumption, many enterprises are having difficulty figuring out how to make use of this compelling medium while meeting enterprise media security requirements.

-The following four steps outline how to ensure your corporate podcast content is only available to your approved audience, whether that’s internal employees, partners, or customers.
+The following four steps outline how to ensure your secure corporate podcast content is only available to your approved audience, whether that’s internal employees, partners, or customers.

 Step 1: Deliver Your Corporate Podcast in a Company-Owned App

 Many people initially consider getting started with a corporate podcast by distributing their content just like public-facing podcast creators do – through an RSS feed.
 You can password protect an RSS feed, but that still leaves your podcasts very vulnerable to being shared outside your intended audience.
 Once a user enters their credentials to access the feed, you no longer have any control over what they do with that content, including who they share it with.

-This is why uStudio recommends investing in a standalone podcast app for delivering corporate podcast content to your defined audience.
+This is why uStudio recommends investing in a standalone secure podcast app for delivering corporate podcast content to your defined audience.
 With a dedicated app, your organization has complete control over how your audience can access and interact with your content.
 This level of control is imperative for meeting enterprise content security requirements, but it also allows for other benefits like around branding, analytics, and integrations.